Stephen Fleming: International career

 Fleming led the team to win the 2000 ICC KnockOut Trophy, which was New Zealand's first ICC trophy.
 Fleming became New Zealand's most successful test captain in September 2000 with a victory over Zimbabwe which was the 12th win under his captaincy overtaking Geoff Howarth and finished with 28 wins, the most by a New Zealand captain.
 Fleming's scored his best ODI score with an unbeaten 134 to help New Zealand beat hosts South Africa in the 2003 Cricket World Cup.
 Chasing a rain adjusted target of 229 off 39 overs, Fleming hit 134 off just 132 deliveries as New Zealand cruised to a 9-wicket victory.
 In February 2005, Fleming captained New Zealand in the first ever Twenty20 International against Australia.
 In the second Test between New Zealand and South Africa at Cape Town in April 2006, Fleming scored his 3rd Test double-century and became the first New Zealander to achieve this feat.

 On 25 October 2006, Fleming captained his country for the 194th time in an ODI overtaking Arjuna Ranatunga for most matches as a captain and finished with 218 games as a captain, a record which has since been eclipsed only by Ricky Ponting.
-He captained the side in the 2007 World Cup and scored 353 runs at an average of 39.22, leading the team to the semi-finals.
+He captained the team in the 2007 World Cup and scored 353 runs at an average of 39.22, leading the team to the semi-finals.
 On 24 April 2007, Fleming resigned as captain in a post-match press conference held after the semi-Final defeat to Sri Lanka.
 In September 2007, Fleming was replaced by Daniel Vettori as the New Zealand captain.
 Fleming confirmed his retirement from the New Zealand team at the end of England's 2008 tour of New Zealand to spend more time with his family, and to play for the Indian Premier League.
 Fleming scored over 7000 runs in test cricket and took over 170 catches, the third highest Test aggregate for a non-wicket keeper.